DexterHuang/CyberCodeOnline/UpdateNote.md

 ## Updates
 ### **2021/08/30 v0.687**
+ * FIX - Fixed after crafting any backpack if equppting the same backpack, the new backpack will not show up untill you unequip your current backpack
  * BUFF - Now common container will drop ‵Gang Supply Crate‵
  * FIX - Fixed attack sound effect cannot be disabled via setting
  * UI - Added simple enemy graphic on battle UI